 1Loan to an associate represents amounts advanced by a subsidiary of the Group towards the construction and development of a commercial mall in UAE ("Project").
-This amount bears compounded annual interest rates as per the loan agreement and carries with it the option, at the sole discretion of the Parent Company, to be converted to equity in the Project on completion of construction subject to the Project achieving certain operational targets.
-The Group has contributed KD 6,580,301 (2022: KD 6,580,301) in the equity of the Project out of the Group's capital commitment.
+This amount bears compounded annual interest rates as per the loan agreement and carries with it the option, at the sole discretion of the Parent Company, to be converted to equity in the Project subject to the Project achieving certain operational targets.
+The Group has contributed KD 6,580,301 (2023: KD 6,580,301) in the equity of the Project out of the Group's capital commitment.
 The Ultimate Parent Company is also invested in the equity of the Project.

-The Parent Company suspended the interest and has not recognised interest income of KD 24,043,118 for the year ended 31 December 2023 (31 December 2022: KD 14,340,580).
+The Parent Company suspended the interest and has not recognised interest income of KD 30,092,851 for the year ended 31 December 2024 (31 December 2023: KD 24,043,118).
 The interest is suspended temporarily, and the Parent Company retains the right to reinstate it in the future.